-Painting a 'holistic picture of need', confirming normal way of working
+Picture of need / normal way of working

 The SENCo will gather background evidence prior to the candidate's assessment and provide the assessor with this background information, i.e. a picture of need has been painted as required in Part 1 of Form 8.
 The SENCo and the assessor will work together to ensure a joined-up and consistent process.
 (AA 7.5.2)